arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

 </figure>
 <figcaption>Shantell Sans was used for a web-building template by <a href="https://univer.se/">univer.se</a></figcaption>

-I look forward to seeing what others create with Shantell Sans!
+These uses only really hint at what Shantell Sans might do in the future – I look forward to seeing what others create with it!

 <h2>Design Process</h2>